AdrianFreemantle/the-trench/docs/PLAN.md

   - `kubectl get pods -A`

 2.2 Workload Identity plumbing:

+**Learning Objective Checkpoint**

+The following learning objectives are to be completed as part of this phase:
+- 2.5 Complete Workload Identity Path

 - Confirm AKS OIDC + Workload Identity enabled
 - Create one or more Entra app registrations / workload identities for:
   - Postgres access